Category-Adaptive Cross-Modal Semantic Refinement and Transfer for Open-Vocabulary Multi-Label Recognition: Method

-{\textbf{Optimization.}} In this work, we utilize the ranking loss as classification loss, formulated as where $\bm{y}_\text{pos}^{(k)}=\{j\ :\ \bm{y}^{(k)}_j=1\}$ represents the positive labels in the ground truth for image $k$, and $\bm{y}^{(k)}_j$ indicates the label of category $j$ for image $k$.
+where $\bm{y}_\text{pos}^{(k)}=\{j\ :\ \bm{y}^{(k)}_j=1\}$ represents the positive labels in the ground truth for image $k$, and $\bm{y}^{(k)}_j$ indicates the label of category $j$ for image $k$.
 The indices $p$ and $n$ denote the positive and negative labels in the ground truth of the image $k$, respectively, while $\hat y_p^{(k)}$ and $\hat y_n^{(k)}$ are the corresponding prediction scores.
 The goal is to ensure that the scores of positive labels are ranked higher than those of negative labels by a minimum margin of 1.

-The final model loss is computed as the sum of the classification loss and the distillation loss with its weight $\lambda$:
+The final model loss is computed as the sum of the classification loss and the distillation loss with its weight $\gamma$: